umbraco/UmbracoDocs/Umbraco-Heartcore/Getting-Started-Cloud/The-Cloud-Portal/index.md

-# The Umbraco Heartcore Portal
+# The Umbraco Cloud Portal

-In this article you will learn more about the Umbraco Heartcore Portal and what options that are available to you.
+In this article you will learn more about the Umbraco Cloud Portal and what options that are available to you.

-After you have logged into the [Heartcore Portal](https://www.umbraco.io) you are presented with the project overview.
+After you have logged into the [Umbraco Cloud Portal](https://www.umbraco.io) you are presented with the project overview.

 ![Portal Project Overview](images/portalOverview.png)